zigg/dotcom/content/2014/trust-upgrades.md

 But there's a missing assertion here.
 Can you spot it?

 Okay, I was always terrible at suspense.
-Here it is: *you have no way of knowing that I, Matt Behrens, am the person behind all this.*
+Here it is: *you have no way of knowing that I, Mattie Behrens, am the person behind all this.*

 "How can this be?" you are asking now.
 "You are @zigg.
 I know you are.
-You're that guy always talking about nerd stuff I have no hope of comprehending and progressive rock bands I've never heard of and [Unikitty](http://www.lego.com/en-us/movie/explore/characters/unikitty) (who I've actually heard of and is pretty awesome.)
+You're that person always talking about nerd stuff I have no hope of comprehending and progressive rock bands I've never heard of and [Unikitty](http://www.lego.com/en-us/movie/explore/characters/unikitty) (who I've actually heard of and is pretty awesome.)
 And you did this